 While The New Physician is a professionally produced publication, it seeks to serve the information needs of medical students.
 Formalized student input is required to provide a complementary and necessary perspective for the professional staff.
-The journal shall have a Student Editor(s) who shall be an active member of the Association and shall be appointed by the Board of Trustees for a renewable term of one year.
-The Student Editor(s)'s duties shall include, but not be limited to, the following:
+The journal shall have a student Editor who shall be an active member of the Association and shall be chosen based on both editorial experience and AMSA involvement.
+He/she shall be appointed by the Board of Trustees for a renewable term of one year to begin at the June BOT meeting.
+The Student Editor's duties shall include, but are not limited, the following:

 - a.
-Coordination of the Journal Advisory Board (JAB) in its efforts to critique The New Physician (TNP) and relaying the JAB's commentary to the Executive Editor. - b.
-Acting as a liaison between the JAB, Executive Editor and Board of Trustees

-- c.
-Reporting out to the Communications and Liaisons Committee of the Board at the summer and fall Board meetings for the purpose of information. - d.
+Coordination of the Editorial Advisory Board (EAB) in its efforts to critique TNP and relaying the EAB's commentary to the Executive Editor.
+In this regard, the Student Editor must attend the annual planning meeting of the TNP staff and the student office staff.
+(2005) - b.
+Acting as a liaison between the EAB, Executive Editor, Communication & Liaisons Committee and the Board of Trustees.
+(2005) - c.
+Reporting out to the Communications & Liaisons Committee at the summer and fall Board meetings for the purpose of information.
+The Student Editor must submit a written report no later than two weeks before each Board meeting to the Chair of C&L, the Executive Director and the National President.
+This report will contain updates on TNP, concerns regarding student involvement, and any other issues that need to be addressed by C&L and the Board of Trustees.
+The report shall contain input from the Editorial Advisory Board.
+(2005) - d.
 Periodic and regular review of manuscripts at the discretion of the Executive Editor. - e.
-Providing input into the long-range goals, content and direction of TNP in conjunction with the JAB. - f.
+Providing input into the long-range goals, content, and direction of TNP in conjunction with the EAB. - f.
 Seeking out students with interesting experiences and perspectives for interview at the discretion of the Executive Editor. - g.
 Seeking out students with journalistic skills and an interest in writing for publication assignments at the discretion of the Executive Editor. - h.
-Solicitation and formulation of manuscript topics in conjunction with the JAB for use by the Executive Editor. - i.
+Solicitation and formulation of manuscript topics in conjunction with the EAB for use by the Executive Editor. - i.
 Submission of a year-end report for inclusion into the Delegates Handbook for the review of the House of Delegates.